felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 **Main suggestions**

 - Choose the `location[orders.write,customer_list.write]` scope.
-- Add `catalog.read` or `catalog.write` permissions to the scope if your solution handles catalogs.
+- Add the `catalog.read` or `catalog.write` permission to the scope if your solution handles catalogs.
 - Register an active callback with the `"order": ["update"]` event.
 - See [Connection Workflow](#connection-workflow) for other best practices on managing your solution's connection.